FAQ

 What are your fees?

-After a free 30 minute consultation, services are billed at an hourly rate.
+After a free 30-minute consultation, services are billed at an hourly rate of $150.

-An hourly rate applies to all services rendered: records reviews, emails, letter writing, progress monitoring, parent education, IEP/504 meeting attendance, and more.
+The hourly rate applies to all services rendered: records reviews, emails, phone calls, letter writing, progress monitoring, parent education, IEP/504 meeting attendance, and more.

 What is your service area?